 In this model, the service which owns the event triggers the orchestrator, which proceeds to handle communication with the other microservices.
 At Logward we use a mix of both, e.g. the booking service triggers an event which is consumed and orchestrated to the Allocation, Scheduler and Payment services.

 Fig: Explaining the hybrid model of orchestration and choreography

 3. Loose-coupling versus Tight-coupling

 Another important aspect of microservices architecture is determining how closely you want to couple.
-Loose coupling refers to mostly independent services that are not affected by and do not need to be informed about other services, whereas tight coupling means one service is affected by changes in others.
+Loose coupling refers to mostly independent services that are not affected by and do not need to be informed about other services, whereas tight coupling means that one service is affected by changes in others.

 Coupling is a very broad term and is subject to interpretation.
-In the example below, we take a product on the Cart of an e-commerce website, to go through entire flow until its underlying TMS.
+In the example below, we take a product on the Cart of an e-commerce website, to go through the entire flow until its underlying TMS.

 Fig: Flow of information

 When you want to generate an invoice, you contact multiple microservices to gather information.
-One is an orchestrated fashion, and the other is through choreography.
-In both the cases, the invoice generation is dependent on all the microservices to be up and running.
+One is in an orchestrated fashion, and the other is through choreography.
+In both cases, the invoice generation is dependent on all the microservices to be up and running.

 Fig: Loosely coupled services